Orange Rili Shrimp (Neocaridina davidi)

 Mimicking a shallow, plant-rich stream edge works far better than creating a sterile display tank.
 Shrimp kept with mosses, biofilm-rich wood, and gentle flow usually moult more cleanly, graze more confidently, and show stronger colour than shrimp kept in bare aquariums.

-The randomly selected deluxe freshwater shrimp minimum tank size is 20 litres, which matches the practical lower limit for maintaining stable water quality.
+The minimum tank size for these shrimp is 20 litres, which matches the practical lower limit for maintaining stable water quality.
 A small group can live in that volume, but for easier maintenance and better colony growth, 30-45 litres is far better.
-The main randomly selected deluxe freshwater shrimp tank requirements are floor area, mature surfaces for grazing, and enough cover for juveniles.
-If you are wondering how many randomly selected deluxe freshwater shrimp per tank, a starter group of 6-10 works well in 20-30 litres, with colony size increasing naturally over time.
+The main tank requirements are floor area, mature surfaces for grazing, and enough cover for juveniles.
+A starter group of 6-10 shrimp works well in 20-30 litres, with colony size increasing naturally over time.

-The ideal randomly selected deluxe freshwater shrimp water temperature is 20-24°C, though the full safe range is 18-28°C. This means the broad randomly selected deluxe freshwater shrimp temperature tolerance is useful, but stable mid-range temperatures usually give the best lifespan and breeding results.
+The ideal water temperature is 20-24°C, though the full safe range is 18-28°C. The broad temperature tolerance is useful, but stable mid-range temperatures usually give the best lifespan and breeding results.
 For pH, aim for 6.8-7.6.
-The recommended randomly selected deluxe freshwater shrimp water hardness is 4-15 dGH, with moderate mineral content supporting healthy moulting.
-If you monitor minerals closely, the usual randomly selected deluxe freshwater shrimp GH KH requirements are roughly GH 6-8 and KH 2-6 for most tap-water based setups.
-Many keepers also track randomly selected deluxe freshwater shrimp tds level around 150-250 ppm for stable colony performance.
+The recommended water hardness is 4-15 dGH, with moderate mineral content supporting healthy moulting.
+If you monitor minerals closely, typical GH/KH requirements are roughly GH 6-8 and KH 2-6 for most tap-water based setups, and many keepers track a TDS level around 150-250 ppm for stable colony performance.

-These are the most reliable randomly selected deluxe freshwater shrimp water parameters for long-term success: temperature 20-24°C, pH near neutral, ammonia 0, nitrite 0, nitrate under 20 ppm, and steady hardness.
-Those are the true randomly selected deluxe freshwater shrimp ideal conditions.
+The most reliable water parameters for long-term success are: temperature 20-24°C, pH near neutral, ammonia 0, nitrite 0, nitrate under 20 ppm, and steady hardness.
+Those are the true ideal conditions.
 Sudden changes are more dangerous than slightly imperfect numbers.

 A sponge filter or guarded intake filter is usually best.
 Shrimplets are tiny, so open intakes can trap them.
 Gentle circulation keeps oxygen high without blasting shrimp into the corners.
 In a compact setup, pair your colony with a shrimp-safe sponge filter and, if needed in cooler rooms, a reliable adjustable heater.
 If you are building a colourful mixed colony display, browse our wider freshwater shrimp UK collection for compatible Neocaridina lines.